vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

 The View's render process goes like this:

-1. prerender hook called
+1. prerender hook
+2. Detach all tracked views
-2. DOM creation (or recreation) utilizing Torso's template rerender
+3. DOM creation (or recreation) utilizing Torso's template rerender
-3. Delegation of events
+4. Delegation of events
-4. Attaching tracked views (both child views and shared view)
+5. Attach all tracked views
-5. postrender hook called
+6. postrender hook

 Events are also triggered at different points in the render method: